MitchellAcoustics/reproducible-repository/README.md

 #### Quarto

-Quarto is installed using a `postBuild` script provided by `quarto use binder`^[This command has already been run for this repo.
+Quarto is installed using a `postBuild`^[For some reason, the default `postBuild` script includes `bash -v` at the top - the `-v` throws an error for `repo2docker` so it has been removed.
+Still seems to work though!] script provided by `quarto use binder`^[This command has already been run for this repo.
 If you are inclined to remove binder compatibility or change the setup, feel free.].
 This script is run after the environment has been built and installs Quarto.
 You can modify this script to install additional dependencies if needed.

 ### Custom Domain